lkuper/CMPS290S-2018-09/_drafts/consistency-types-dps.md

   freely-available."

-Ceph has been part of storage systems research at UC Santa Cruz for several years under Carlos Maltzahn, including the [CRUSH algorithm][crush-paper] (2006), the data store, [RADOS][rados-paper] (2007), up to and including Noah's dissertation earlier this year (2018).
+Ceph has been part of storage systems research at UC Santa Cruz for several years under Carlos Maltzahn, including the [CRUSH algorithm][crush-paper] (2006), the [RADOS][rados-paper] data store (2007), even up to Noah's dissertation earlier this year (2018).
 I have just started working with Carlos Maltzahn and Peter Alvaro on [declarative programmable storage](declarative-storage), making Ceph a natural choice for investigating related, initial research questions.
 While I am not personally experienced with Ceph, if I can provide a layer for enforcing consistency types on top of Ceph, then Noah's [programmable storage work on top of Ceph][noah-zlog] could benefit.
 Then, this carries over nicely into assessing the utility of sequential, causal, or weaker consistency for a programmable storage system.

 Ceph's architecture is designed around the [RADOS data store](#rados).
 This data store is a unified system that provides storage interfaces for objects, blocks, and files.
 A Ceph storage cluster